Howard Brown Health: 2020 and future plans

 With increasing demand of services, Howard Brown has made plans in early 2020 to continue the expansion of the organization in the North and South sides of Chicago by 2024.
 In the North side, there are plans to move the Broadway Youth Center to Lakeview and their Halsted clinic to a larger facility.
 In the South Side, new services will eventually be offered, along with the help from the non-profit organization Pride Action Tank.
 Howard Brown has also planned to look into more available locations within Bronzeville, South Shore, Chatham, and Roseland.
-With the lack of resources for the LGBTQ community in the South Side, neighborhoods have gotten $15 million dollars from the state to fund the centers, and another $15 million previously set aside for other endeavors.
+With the lack of resources for the LGBTQ community in the South Side, neighborhoods have gotten $15 million from the state to fund the centers, and another $15 million previously set aside for other endeavors.
 Howard Brown's overall constructed plans would allow them to see 45,000 patients per year, an increase from the 30,000 patients among its current 11 locations.
-Howard Brown has been able to maintain a gross revenue of $137.5 million dollars during their fiscal year by the end of 2019.
+Howard Brown has been able to maintain a gross revenue of $137.5 million during their fiscal year by the end of 2019.

 It is expected that Howard Brown would buy and occupy Little Jim’s Tavern, Boystown's oldest gay bar, by 2020.
 The owners of the Little Jim's Tavern listed their asking price at $7.5 million.
 This establishment would be able to contain about double the capacity of patients, while providing aid to an additional 2000 patients per year, in comparison to their current facility on Halsted.
 The potential new facility would take up about 30,000 square feet and would likely cost Howard Brown $30 million.